Samuel Tai: Personal life

 Tai has always kept a clean-cut image.
-He keeps a low profile personal life even after becoming a popular singer.
-Tai and his girlfriend got married in the United States after a decade-long relationship.
-The wedding was held at a Seattle church in 1988.
-In 1999 they welcomed the birth of their son Tai Zhen, also known as Henry.
+He has kept a low profile personal life even after having become a popular singer.
+Tai and his girlfriend got married in the United States after a decade-long relationship, the wedding being held at a Seattle church in 1988.
+In 1999, they welcomed the birth of their son Tai Zhen, also known as Henry.